Annie Award for Best Animated Feature – Independent

 The Annie Award for Best Animated Feature – Independent is an Annie Award introduced in 2015, awarded annually.

 Recognition

-The category was created to recognize full-length films that do not get a wide release in the United States, such as the work of independent animators and international studios.
+The category was created to recognize full-length films that did not get a wide release in the United States, such as the work of independent animators and international studios.

+Statistics

+Cartoon Saloon, the Irish animation studio responsible for The Breadwinner and Wolfwalkers, have the most wins in this category with two.
+The French animation studio Folivari have the most nominations with four (winning for co-producing the aforementioned Wolfwalkers).
+GKIDS is the distributor with the most wins in this category with four.

+Every winner in this category since its inception has gone on to be nominated for the Academy Award for Best Animated Feature.
+Flow became the first winner in this category to later go on to win said category.